TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.18.0 ( 16.01.2024 ) =
+* Tweak - Introduced compatibility with WooCommerce Checkout Blocks.
+* Fix - Incorrect stats are displayed in the plugin dashboard for number of emails sent & number of email addresses captured.
+* Fix - Preview reminder emails show WooCommerce standard header/footer hook data which is not the same as the actual reminder email.

 = 5.17.0 ( 19.12.2023 ) =
 * Tweak - The reminder email will display taxes based on WooCommerce tax settings.
 * Fix - Users with Shop Manager role will now be able to perform admin operations on the plugin page.